 The minor in social welfare is primarily intended for students who plan to enter a related field or who are simply interested in the field of social work because of its significance to modern society.
-The minor is not a profes-
+The minor is not a professional degree program.
+It consists of 19 semester hours of social work to include SCWK 200/201, 202, 321, and 9 hours of social work electives.